scollier/Summit2014OSEonOSPViaHeat/scott/06-Deploy-Heat-Stack.md

 **Create the openshift-environment.yaml file:**

-Get the private and public network IDs as well as the private subnet ID out of the first column of the output of the below commands.
-Place those parameters in the following file in the following fields: private_net_id: public_net_id: private_subnet_id: to replace FIXME.
+Run the following two commands to list the configured networks and subnets.
+Copy and paste each corresponding ID with the parameter in the next section.
+Place those parameters in the following file in the following fields: private_net_id: PUBLICH_NET_ID_HERE, public_net_id: PRIVATE_NET_ID_HERE, and private_subnet_id: PRIVATE_SUBNET_ID_HERE.

     neutron net-list
     neutron subnet-list

-Create the */root/openshift-environment.yaml* file and copy the following contents into it.
-For the IP address of the repo locations, please replace with the IP address of the host you are on.
+Edit the */root/openshift-environment.yaml* file and replace the placeholder text PUBLC_NET_ID_HERE, PRIVATE_NET_ID_HERE, and PRIVATE_SUBNET_ID_HERE with the actual UUID from the output of the previous commands.

     parameters:
       key_name: rootkp